ItsMeBrille/MMM-Keypress/README.md

 | `Arrow Right`| 39      |
 | `Arrow Down` | 40      |
 | 0-9          | 48-57   |

+When mapping the numpad using the keyCode is not recommended as it depends on whether or not NumLock is pressed.
+Therefore the *code* attribute fits better for that application.

 ## Dependencies
 * MagicMirror² (version 2.12.0 or higher)